^

 3. continuation of the operation.

-The end of the operative intervention for local hemostasis does not mean the simultaneous termination of anesthesia and mechanical ventilation, which are essential components in the ongoing complex therapy of shock, contributing to the elimination of a mixed form of acidosis.
+The end of surgical intervention for the purpose of local hemostasis does not mean the simultaneous end of anesthesia and mechanical ventilation, which are the most important components in the ongoing complex therapy of shock, helping to eliminate the mixed form of acidosis.

 One of the main methods of treating hemorrhagic shock is infusion-transfusion therapy, aimed at:

-3. Normalization of rheological properties of blood and elimination of microcirculation disorders.
+3. Normalization of blood rheological properties and elimination of microcirculation disorders.

 5. Elimination of acute coagulation disorders.